ibexa/documentation-developer/docs/permissions/permission_use_cases.md

 - `cart/create` - to create a new cart, for example, after successful checkout
 - `cart/edit` - to allow user to add products to their cart

+To further control the access to a cart, you can use the `CartOwner` limitation and set its value to `self`.
+This way users can only interact with their own carts.

 ### Checkout

 Set the following permissions to decide what actions are available when users interact with checkout:

-- `cart/view` - to allow user to view checkout, for example, to block guest buyers access to checkout
+- `checkout/view` - to control user access to checkout
-- `cart/create` - to create a new checkout, for example, after workflow completes
+- `checkout/create` - to allow starting the checkout process, by proceeding from cart
-- `cart/update` - to allow user to change product quantity
+- `checkout/update` - to allow users to modify existing information, for example item quantity
-- `cart/delete` - to delete checkout, for example, after workflow completes
+- `checkout/delete` - to delete checkout, for example, when the user abandons the process